garrytrinder/msteams-base-bot-azfunc/readme.md

 # Microsoft Teams Azure Function Bot Sample

-This sample use TypeScript, Azure Functions and Teams Toolkit for Visual Studio Code.
+This sample uses TypeScript, Azure Functions and Teams Toolkit for Visual Studio Code.

+It aims to provide the basis of a skeleton project that demonstrates common bot features.

+- Send proactive messages
+- Persist bot state
+- Use bot commands
+- Use forms in bots

-It shows how to:
+Bots are conversational, so it shows how to send:

-- Send an Adaptive Card form to all install locations
+- An Adaptive Card form to all bot install locations
-- Send an Adaptive Card form to an specific person
+- An Adaptive Card form to an specific person
-- Post an Adaptive Card form using a command
+- An Adaptive Card form using a command

+Bots can capture user input, so its how to:

 - Get user input from an Adaptive Card form
-- Replace Adaptive Card form on submit
+- Replace Adaptive Card form on form submit

-- Show a welcome message to new users
+Bots are stateful, so it shows how to:

+- Use Azure Storage for notification state
-- Put in place conversation state
+- Use Azure Storage for conversation state
 - Clear state using  `/` command
 - Get and update state values

+Bots can be friendly, so it shows to:

+- Send a welcome message to new users

 ## Prerequisites